ronsperber/synthetic_generation/README.md

 WGAN-GP (standard and conditional)

-Diffusion models (standard and conditional)
+Diffusion models (standard and conditional, including Classifer Free Guidance (CFG))

 A key design feature is the Process API, which provides a unified interface for training, generating samples, and saving/loading models.